edgar-mamani/simple-scheduling-system-ws/README.md

 - It is not required to create tables manually, flyway do it

+# Generate Jar with this command:

+- mvn clean install

-# Docker-compose command to START services is:
+# Docker-compose command to START services are:

 - docker-compose build SchedulingSystemWS